|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 The tubes are CCH1, CF3, CBC1, CL4 and AZ1.
 The 8-inch 15 ohm speaker behind the left half of the cloth has a 1 kohm field winding, the connector for external speaker is in parallel with the primary winding of the output transformer and thus exposed to high voltage, but that is easy to change.
 Bandwidth is adjustable in the first IF-transformer and linked to the tone control which has a switch for treble cut.
 The volume knob is also the power switch where oddly in is on and out is off, the wavelength switch for LW, MW and SW is on the right side.
 On the first two bands double input circuits are used which is not common with 460 kHz IF.
 An "orthoskop" is a tuning aid, showing the longest stripe of light when the station is correctly tuned in.

 AGA Europa 51 of 1939 vintage is an elegant Swedish radio with good sound bought at an auction for 100 kr, the original price was 330 kr.
 Perhaps the name was chosen because the dial on LW and MW holds 160 stations and some 60 are listed on SW.
 There is bandspread on the 19- and 31-meter bands which facilitates listening to foreign stations but the entire SW-band, 16.4-53 m, is also represented.
 The dial.
-The sensitivity is 20 µV for 50 mW output with a 200 ohm signal source.
+The sensitivity is 20 µV for 50 mW output but twice as much signal is needed on the bandspread SW-bands.
 The inductance of the antenna coupling coil is 0.6 µH on SW, 988 µH on MW and 8 mH on LW.
 Because the front is dominated by the large dial, the 8-inch loudspeaker with field excitation coil is mounted on a slanting board.
 The tuning knob has so great reduction drive that the radio has a handle for fast movement of the dial rod, the clutch is released by pinching the two parts of the handle.
-The tone control has five positions, two of them increase treble response and the bandwidth in one IF-transformer.
-The bass response is increased by pulling the knob, hardly necessary because low tones are lifted 5 dB around the resonance frequency (70 Hz) of the speaker.
-Treble response has fallen 3 dB at 8 kHz but there are two positions for even stronger reduction: -3 dB at 1400 Hz and -3 dB at 550 Hz.
-The last two are effected by capacitors between plate and control grid of the power tube and these should have a smaller value.
-Output power is 3.4 W at the onset of clipping.
+The tone control has five positions, it also changes bandwidth in one IF-transformer.
+The bass response is increased by pulling the knob, hardly necessary because low tones are lifted 5 dB around the resonance frequency (65 Hz) of the speaker.
+Treble response has fallen 6 dB at 10 kHz but there are two positions for even stronger reduction: -6 dB at 4400 Hz and -6 dB at 1300 Hz.
+Output power is 2.3 W at the onset of clipping.

 The tubes are 6J8G, 6K7G, 6B8G, 6V6G, 5Y4G, EM1.
 Three of the six tubes have been changed, probably in the beginning of the 1950´s.
+Even the AF preamplifier 6B8G has AGC but with half the voltage.
 I raised the plate voltage to the magic eye with 100 V for better brightness.
-Furthermore I added a filter capacitor to reduce hum, changed a resistor and put in a mains fuse.
-This and tuning up were all electronic steps needed, a blessing compared to the previous two sets that required extensive replacement of components.
+I have replaced most of the paper capacitors, added a filter capacitor to reduce hum, changed a resistor and put in a mains fuse.
 The slow-motion drive for the tuning capacitor proved a failure, however.
 The knob shaft drives a wheel with a rubber rim and the rubber was worn and hard.
 I glued a narrow piece of bicycle rubber tube onto the rim, not a perfect solution because I must pull the knob before using the quick-tuning handle but it works passably well.
 The fact that the cord is a steel wire means that I won´t need to replace it, I wish that all manufacturers were so provident.
+The screengrids og the mixer and IF-tubes are connected and fed from a voltage divider instead of a series resistor because the magic eye is not intended for high AVC-voltage.
+I have given each of these tubes a decoupling capacitor and put a resistor between the screengrids.

 It is easy to tune stations, among other things helped by the logging scale, but the low IF (133 kHz) causes quite a lot of beat notes on SW.
-In that respect this radio was not up-to-date when it was produced (the chassis is from 1937).
+In that respect this radio was not up-to-date when it was produced, the chassis is from 1937.
 On LW and MW there is a double-tuned antenna circuit to avoid such problems.
+I have added a VHF/FM circuit board inside the cabinet, the AF output being connected to the gramophone intake with a relay.
+The switch, tuning control and antenna connection are on the back of the radio.

 AGA 1771-1 from 1948 is a younger version of the original one from 1946, often called "The long sofa" because of its width 69 cm, and it was dx-ers´ favourite for its sensitivity and bandspread on the SW-bands.
 It is still a real good radio for shortwave listening with the bands 19, 25 and 31 m marked with both frequency and wavelength.
 The two major SW-bands cover 13.3-84 m.
 The dial.
 There is a separate pushbutton for local station on LW or MW.
-A tuned RF-stage and variable bandwidth in one IF-transformer give useful sensitivity and selectivity, the former being 2.5-5 µV for 50 mW output from a 200 ohm signal source.
+A tuned RF-stage and variable bandwidth in one IF-transformer give useful sensitivity and selectivity, the former being 3-5 µV for 50 mW output.
 The inductance of the antenna coupling coil is 0.7 µH on SW1, 1.4 µH on SW2, 3.4 mH on MW and 10.5 mH on LW.
-The AF-section was paid attention to with a 10-inch permanent magnet loudspeaker, 5 W push-pull amplifier, loudness volume control and separate 3-way switches for bass and treble so the sound is excellent.
+The AF-section was paid attention to with a 10-inch permanent magnet loudspeaker with 50 Hz resonance frequency, 6 W push-pull amplifier, loudness volume control and separate switches for bass and treble so the sound is excellent.
+The 3-position bass switch gives -6 dB cutoff at 26 Hz, 120 Hz and 440 Hz while the 4-stage treble switch gives -6 dB cutoff at 3.3 kHz, 4.3 kHz, 6.6 kHz and 7.8 kHz.
+An unusual feature is that the HF- and IF-tubes have AGC-voltage even on the suppressor grids, the latter tube gets its AGC-voltage to the control grid with a shorter time constant than the other tubes.

 Philips 933A was made in 1943 in Norrköping, Sweden and the price then was 495 kr, eight weeks´ wages for a factory worker.
-It is a model with LW, MW and SW with gadgets like switch position for local station and variable bandwidth in two IF-transformers.
+It is a model with LW, MW and SW with gadgets like switch position for local station and variable bandwidth in two IF-transformers (9 or 18 kHz at -20 dB).
 For LW and MW there are double-tuned antenna circuits, but not on SW.
 Sensitivity is 15-25 µV for 50 mW output, it might seem rather poor but is due to high input impedance which works well with an endfed antenna wire.
 The inductance of the antenna coupling coil is 14 µH on SW, 4 mH on MW and 34 mH on LW.

 The fold-up dial glass is an impracticable detail, hard to read without a suitable background and with insufficient lighting from the sides.
 This radio is difficult to pile in the radio closet and before taking out the chassis one must make and mount supports for the rail that holds the pulleys for the dial cord, but these can remain in place afterwards.
 The advantage is that the length of dial gives good tuning resetability, the logging scale consists of no less than 375 small dots.
 Notice all Swedish relay stations to the left on the MW band.